 The Federal Trade Payment (FTC) states a Tapestry-Capri merging would certainly squash competition.
 Tapestry and Capri strongly differ– and are currently preparing to fight back as the instance heads to trial in September.

-1 Federal Trade Commission
+1 Federal Trade Commission2 FTC

 3 Tapestry